meshery/meshery/docs/pages/project/contributing/contributing-docs.md

 {% capture code_content %}{{ "{% assign variable1 = true " }}%}{% endcapture %}
 {% include code.html code=code_content %}

-{% include suggested-reading.html %}
 ```
-### Alerts
+### Alert

-The `alerts.html` file is used to format and display notes, warnings, and other informational callouts in Meshery.
+The `alert.html` file is used to format and display notes, warnings, and other informational callouts in Meshery.
 It provides a consistent and visually appealing way to draw the user's attention to important information.

-To use the `alerts.html` feature, include the following code snippet in your documentation:
+To use the `alert.html` feature, include the following code snippet in your documentation:
 ```

 &lt;div class="alert alert-{{ include.type }}"&gt;